Meher763/Meher763-cosmetic-insights-navigating-cosmetics-trends-and-consumer-insights-with-tableau-main/README.md

 # Meher763-cosmetic-insights-navigating-cosmetics-trends-and-consumer-insights-with-tableau-main
-It sounds like you want a roadmap or discussion around “Cosmetic Insights: Navigating Cosmetics Trends and Consumer Insights with Tableau.”
-I can put together an outline + key ideas + how to use Tableau to track, analyse, visualise such insights.
-If you want, I can also prepare a template/dashboard design.

-Here’s a breakdown:

----

 ## What are Cosmetic & Beauty Trends / Consumer Insights

 These are patterns in behaviour, preferences, product attributes, market dynamics etc. that help brands understand what consumers want, where the market is heading, competitive behaviour, etc. Key drivers include: